jushcooly/pacman-js-/README.md

 * The reward for eating pellets dynamically increases over time.
 * As the "hunger" state grows, the agent is incentivized to take calculated risks to find food, effectively balancing the exploration-exploitation trade-off.

-### 3. Path Optimization: Eulerian Trail
+### 3. Path Optimization
 * Applied **Graph Theory** to the maze structure.
-* By calculating an **Eulerian Trail**, the agent identifies the most efficient path to traverse every corridor, ensuring 100% map coverage with minimal backtracking.
+* Every tile keeps a visit counter, reset whenever a pellet is eaten there.
+Re-entering an already-cleared tile costs  so backtracking gets progressively more expensive.

 ### 4. Adaptive Ghost Intelligence
 To provide a challenging environment for the RL agent, the ghosts are equipped with: